Betterjingxuan/FLASH_01/README.md

 ## Repository Structure
 ### Repository Root Directory
-- Dataset: A directory for datasets used by this project.
+- `Dataset`: A directory for datasets used by this project.
-- Model: A directory containing scripts to preprocess the dataset, train and deploy the model.
+- `Model`: A directory containing scripts to preprocess the dataset, train and deploy the model.
-- src: The directory where the project's source code is stored.
+- `src`: The directory where the project's source code is stored.
-- pom.xml: The Maven project configuration file that defines project dependencies, build settings, and other metadata.
+- `pom.xml`: The Maven project configuration file that defines project dependencies, build settings, and other metadata.

 ### Folders
 - `src/main/java/AlgoVersion`: A folder houseing all the algorithm-related code for this project.